 3. Medical Conditions

-Certain medical conditions directly alter human hair follicle functions and cause graying.
+Certain medical conditions like vitiligo directly alter human hair follicle functions and cause graying.
 Thyroid dysfunction is linked with hair abnormalities.
 It affects the hair follicle cycle and pigmentation (5).

 Alopecia areata, an autoimmune disease, causes hair loss and poliosis (depigmentation of hair).
 A case study found that poliosis could be caused by autoimmune conditions, infections, genetic syndromes, cutaneous lesions, trauma, and medication usage (6).